Apicurio/srs-fleet-manager/demo/demo.didact.md

 Now tenant-a can authenticate to the Service Registry, let's verify it queriying the registry for artifacts.

-Just for fun, let's check first if the authentication layer actually works.
+Let's check first if the authentication layer actually works.
+If we don't provide an access token the request should be rejected.
 Try this command:
 ```
-curl -i $URL_TENANT_A/api/artifacts
+curl $URL_TENANT_A/api/search/artifacts
 ```
-[[^ execute]](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=sr$$curl%20-i%20%24URL_TENANT_A%2Fapi%2Fartifacts "Opens a new terminal and sends the command above"){.didact}
+[[^ execute]](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=sr$$curl%20%24URL_TENANT_A%2Fapi%2Fsearch%2Fartifacts "Opens a new terminal and sends the command above"){.didact}

-First of all you need to get an access token to authenticate against the registry:
+Then you need to get an access token to authenticate against the registry:
 ```
 export TOKEN_TENANT_A=$(curl -k --location --request POST $AUTH_SERVER_URL/realms/sr-tenant-$ID_TENANT_A/protocol/openid-connect/token \
 --header 'Content-Type: application/x-www-form-urlencoded' \